EstelleGvl/unknownhands/pages/about.md

 Uncertain fields (dates, places, identifications) carry text qualifiers and ranges to account for uncertainty.

 Many women worked across Latin and vernaculars or multiple dialects.
 We record:
-  - languages at different descriptive levels;
+  - languages at different descriptive levels.
-  -	known/likely dialects or script habits;
+  -	known/likely dialects or script habits.
   -	translation or adaptation roles when identifiable.

 This enables analysis of literacy, training, and audience beyond a single language label.